 All of our projects start with a kickoff.
 We cover a lot of ground in this kickoff – from outlining initial user personas to outlining how we work using Kanban and much more.
 They take at least half a day, and often a full day.
 However, arguably the most important portion of the kickoff – assuming user stories or requirements haven’t yet been captured properly or captured at all – is around user story generation and prioritization.

 The first key in capturing effective user stories is to ensure the right people are in the room.
-Who will be affected by the website, web app, or mobile app you’re going to build?
+Who will be affected by the web app or mobile app you’re going to build?
 Who is a stakeholder?
 Make sure they’re in the room.
-That can/should/might include:
+That should include:

 Once everyone has a pen and a stack of blank flashcards, write down the format for user stories up on the whiteboard:

 As a <user persona> I want <functionality> so that <benefit / rationale>.

 Then, instruct everyone to begin writing user stories down on their cards following the format above.
 When someone completes a user story, they are to hold the card up to the group and read it out loud, then throw the card in the middle of the table.
 Just keep doing that over and over, and soon you’ll have a big stack of user stories!

 Sometimes it’s not possible to get all the people you want to participate in the workshop in one location.
 This workshop can easily be done remotely.
 Replace flashcards with a shared Google sheet (or a similar tool where multiple people can write and contribute simultaneously) and a virtual meeting room on Zoom, Google Meet, or one of the many other video conferencing tools.